Hazzaa Al Mansoori will be blasted off to space on Wednesday September 25

 It is situated in the same launch site, pad No. 1, from which Russian cosmonaut Yuri Gagarin blasted off to space on April 12, 1961 to become the first man in space on board the Vostok 1 spacecraft.

-First launched in 1966, the Soyuz rocket and launch system was developed by Korolev Rocket and Space Corporation, Energia, and built by the Research and Production Development Center of Progress Rocket Space Centre in Samara, Russia.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+First launched in 1966, the Soyuz rocket and launch system was developed by Korolev Rocket and Space Corporation, Energia, and built by the Research and Production Development Center of Progress Rocket Space Centre in Samara, Russia.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.